With the demand for effective natural therapies, massage has evolved into a preventative approach to healthcare.

 Our licensed massage therapists are trained to communicate with your body to help you relieve muscle strain, fatigue, spasm, and other soft tissue anomalies that can lead to pain, reduced range of motion and postural alterations.

 We specialize in massage for two people where friends, family and loved ones are welcome to enjoy a massage together in the same room.
-We have practiced side-by-side for over twelve years creating a peaceful professional atmosphere in an elegant, yet comfortable, environment.
+We have practiced side-by-side for fifteen years creating a peaceful professional atmosphere in an elegant, yet comfortable, environment.

 Receiving a massage with a friend or loved one is a wonderful way to spend time together.
 It is nice to be in the same room, experiencing the same energetic flow, and leaving together in a relaxed, peaceful state.
 It is a wonderfully unique way to enjoy time together while healing at the same time.